 U.S. Lighthouse Service and the U.S. Coast Guard

 Location.
 43° 9.934′ N, 70° 35.628′ W. Marker is near York Beach, Maine, in York County.
 Marker is on Sohier Park Road, on the right when traveling east.
+Marker is immediately northeast of the Sohier Park Welcome Center and Gift Shop.
 Touch for map.
-Marker is immediately northeast of the Sohier Park Welcome Center and Gift Shop.
 Marker is at or near this postal address: 11 Sohier Park Road, York ME 03909, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-"Nubble Light House" (about 300 feet away, measured in a direct line); Historic York Then and Now (approx. 3.2 miles away); Sewall's Bridge (approx. 3.9 miles away); Federal Highway Administration Murrah Building Memorial (approx. 6.7 miles away); Kittery Maine USS Thresher (SSN 593) Memorial (approx. 8.7 miles away); Kittery Maine War Memorial (approx. 8.7 miles away); Fort William and Mary Commeration Marker (approx. 8.8 miles away in New Hampshire); William and Mary Raids (approx. 8.9 miles away in New Hampshire).
+"Nubble Light House" (about 300 Historic York Then and Now (approx. 3.2 miles away); Sewall's Bridge (approx. 3.9 miles away); Federal Highway Administration Murrah Building Memorial (approx. 6.7 miles away); Kittery Maine USS Thresher (SSN 593) Memorial (approx. 8.7 miles away); Kittery Maine War Memorial (approx. 8.7 miles away); Mines Building (approx. 8.7 miles away in New Hampshire); Portcullis (approx. 8.8 miles away in New Hampshire).